Ocala Post - Formal Grievance filed against Police Chief Graham, accused of sexual harassment by female officers, multiple other complaints listed

 His discriminatory practices must be stopped.
 Undersigned Counsel can’t imagine a world where the Chief of a Police Department is authorized and supported by his superiors to ask a female “never have I ever had a c**k shoved in my a*s….”; Or allowed to prey on an openly gay female Officer in an attempt to feed his misogynistic, sexually deviant appetite; Or to engage in late night trysts with his subordinates; Or allowed to cause a nine (9) year highly respected Police Officer, never written up prior to his employment with OPD, to be targeted, treated unfairly and all around harassed, bullied, and retaliated against because he is black; Or to be able to use subordinate supervisors to do his bidding creating a clear and distinct divide amongst the Department at large.
 There is not a world that exists in which those actions would be tolerated.
 Clearly, Ocala, Florida can’t be any different.”

-Multiple officers stated to Ocala Post that, unless an officer is good friends with Graham or his supervisor buddies, an honest officer does not stand a change within the agency.
-One officer told Ocala Post that other officers have quit the agency because of the hostile work enviroment.
+Multiple officers stated to Ocala Post that, “unless an officer is good friends with Graham or his supervisor buddies, an honest officer does not stand a chance within the agency.”
+One officer told Ocala Post that other officers have quit the agency because of the hostile work environment.

 City’s response